Evacuation Guide for People with Physical Disabilities

-- Identify primary and secondary routes to exits, stairwells or other safe areas of refuge that can provide protection from smoke or fire.
+- Identify primary and secondary routes to exits, stairwells or areas of refuge.

-- Establish a buddy system with a coworker or other colleague who can assist you during an evacuation.
+- Establish a buddy system with a coworker, friend or colleague who can assist and stay with you during an evacuation.

 During an Evacuation:

-- Call University Police at (631) 632-3333 or 911 and let them know that you are proceeding to the stairwell or area of refuge designated in your pre-plan.
+- Call University Police at (631) 632-3333 via cell phone or call box and let them know your location.